4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 template: docs

 ---
 **Global Use:** The tools and scripts in the sections ahead are meant to be run by any individual in a help desk environment.
-Meaning, they can be run reliably across a team regardless of the what local machine they are used on.
+Meaning, they can be run reliably across a team, regardless of the what local machine they are used on.

 **Simple:** They must also be simple to use due to a global lack of coding knowledge among the intended users.